futel/dialplan-functions/doc/ssl.md

 DigitalOcean must have the dialplans.phu73l.net domain name set up.

-This project must have been set up for all of dev, stage, prod deployments as described in README-deploy.

 # Requirements

-- ubuntu 22
+- debian box (trixie, ubuntu 23)
-- openssl
+- openssl (3.2.2-1)
-- certbot
+- certbot (2.9.0-1.1)
 - python3-certbot-dns-digitalocean
 - DigitalOcean access token with all the domain scopes in conf/certbot-creds.ini

+---

 # Create certificate

+This normally needs to be done once.

+Create a certificate manually.
+This is time-consuming at renewal time.

-- sudo certbot certonly --manual --preferred-challenges dns
+- sudo certbot certonly --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini -d phu73l.net -d dialplans.phu73l.net -d '*.dialplans.phu73l.net'
- - domain names "*.dialplans.phu73l.net dialplans.phu73l.net phu73l.net"
- - enter email for reminder
- - add txt record for dialplans.phu73l.net using digitalocean web console
- - complete certbot
- - remove txt record for dialplans.phu73l.net using digitalocean web console
 - add expiration to calendar
+- cd /etc/letsencrypt/live/phu73l.net
-- in /etc/letsencrypt/live/dialplans.phu73l.net, cat cert.pem chain.pem fullchain.pem > all.pem
+- cat cert.pem chain.pem fullchain.pem > /tmp/all.pem

-XXX manual is the hard way to do certbot
-- sudo certbot certonly --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini -d your_domain -d subdomain.your_domain -d '*.your_domain'
-- XXX does that set up email remindering?

-# Import a new or reimport an existing certificate to AWS
+# Import or reimport and deploy certificate

+This needs to be done after a certificate is created or renewed.

 - visit AWS certificate manager (ACM) web console
 - change region to us-east-1
 - import a certificate, or list, visit, reimport certificate
- - certificate body cert.pem
+ - certificate body /etc/letsencrypt/live/phu73l.net/cert.pem
- - certificate private key privkey.pem
+ - certificate private key /etc/letsencrypt/live/phu73l.net/privkey.pem
- - certificate chain all.pem
+ - certificate chain /tmp/all.pem

 If this is a new certificate, note the ARN.
 This is needed to deploy the AWS API Gateway.

-# Update functions to use new certificate
+# Update Lambda functions to use new certificate

+This needs to be done after a certificate is created.

+- update app/.chalice/config.json
+  - Update every certificate_arn
-If this is a new certificate, update app/.chalice/config.json to use the new certificate ARN for the deployment.
-Deploy affected stages as described in README-deploy.
+- deploy affected stages as described in DEPLOY.md.

+---

-# Renew certificate
+# Renew and deploy certificate

 Certificates must be renewed before they expire.

 sudo certbot renew --cert-name dialplans.phu73l.net --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini

-- add expiration to calendar, "certbot certificates" to show the date
+- add expiration to calendar, "sudo certbot certificates" to show the date
+- cd /etc/letsencrypt/live/phu73l.net
-- in /etc/letsencrypt/live/dialplans.phu73l.net, cat cert.pem chain.pem fullchain.pem > all.pem
+- cat cert.pem chain.pem fullchain.pem > /tmp/all.pem
-- Reimport the certificate as Import a new or reimport an existing certificate to ACM
+- Reimport the certificate as in Import or reimport and deploy certificate

-- XXX did that set up email remindering?
+---

 # Delete certificates

+This does not normally have to be done.

 - certbot certificates
 - certbot delete --cert-name dev.dialplans.phu73l.net